Long s: Similarity to letter f

-The long s is often confused with the minuscule f, sometimes even having an f-like nub at its middle but on the left side only in various roman typefaces and in blackletter.
-There was no nub in its italic type form, which gave the stroke a descender that curled to the left and which is not possible without kerning in the other type forms mentioned.
-For this reason, the short s was also normally used in combination with f: for example, in "ſatisfaction".
+Modern readers often confuse the long s with the letter (minuscule form of F) as, in some roman and blackletter typefaces, it has an f-like nub at its middle but only on the left side.
+There was usually no nub in the italic type form of long s, which gave the stroke a descender that curled to the left.

 The nub acquired its form in the blackletter style of writing.
 What looks like one stroke was actually a wedge pointing downward.
 The wedge's widest part was at that height (x-height) and capped by a second stroke that formed an ascender that curled to the right.
-Those styles of writing, and their derivatives, in type design had a crossbar at the height of the nub for letters f and t, as well as for k.
-In roman type, except for the crossbar on medial s, all other cross bars disappeared.
+Those styles of writing, and their derivatives in type design, had a crossbar at the height of the nub for letters f and t, as well as for k.